mienotakehiko/phdthesis-2025-2026/README.md

  Your understanding and cooperation are appreciated.<br>

+## Section 2: Issues in Cryptographic Protocol Design and Development and the Proposal of an “Integrated Verification Workflow”
+  * Code and Logs executed in ProVerif and Tamarin Prover<br>

 ## Section 3: Formalization and Verification of Iterative Structures and Data Structures in ProVerif
   * Code and Logs executed in ProVerif<br>
     Optional detailed versions of Logs